Ktiscar1/Marketing-Group/README.md

 # Bivariarte Analysis

-A scatter plot is employed to assess the relationship between Spending Score and Annual Income.
+A scatter plot is employed to assess the relationship between "Spending Score" and "Annual Income."
 Preliminary visual inspection, without the application of advanced analytical techniques, indicates the presence of distinct groupings within the data.
 Specifically, the observations suggest the existence of approximately five clusters, as well as a limited number of outliers.

 ![Scatter plot between Annual Income and Spending Score](https://github.com/Ktiscar1/Marketing-Group/blob/b26462ce4f251c86f458d59538b992b249110296/scatter_plot_income_spending.png)